JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session2.0/README.md

-#Introduction to Version Control with Git & Git Hub
+#Introduction to Version Control with Git

 #What is version control?